 - All of the beach bars in Santorini will be closed in January.

 - Most of the restaurants in Santorini will be closed in January but Fira will still have many restaurants to feed you.
-Oia on the other hand will probably have only 1 or 2 restaurants open.
+Oia on the other hand will probably have only fewer option for food open.